On this page

 Inequality of income increases the risk of social exclusion.
 The risk of poverty is greater among families with one parent, as well as large families with more than 3 children.

 The Social Services and Social Assistance Law was adopted in 2002.
 Social inclusion aims to provide the persons exposed to poverty risks and social exclusion with opportunities, services and resources that allow them to participate in economic, social and cultural life, as well as improve their living standards and welfare.
 It aims to ensure one’s access to the person’s fundamental rights and a possibility to participate in decision-making processes.
 This provision applies to all population of Latvia including youth and children.

 To support families with children, including young people, a family allowance is granted in Latvia.
 The family allowance is granted for each child aged 1-20, who studies in general education or vocational training institution and has not entered into marriage (Law on State Social Allowances).
-The monthly allowance for the first child is 11,38 euro, for the second child – 22,76 euro, for each next child - 50,07 euro.
+The monthly allowance for one children is 25 euro, for two children – 100 euro, for three children – 225 euro, for four and more children – 100 euro per each.